eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for fast route convergence by itself via providing updated NHG information directly.

 #### Data Structure Modifications
 In order to enable Zebra to "Redownload Routes" without notifying protocol clients, it should be able to obtain the route node associated with the NHG that has undergone changes.
-Some pointer fields need to be added. (??
-TODO do we really need it??)
+Some pointer fields need to be added.

 <figure align=center>
     <img src="images/data_struct.jpg" >